Apply for a Grant

 Urgent Needs

 This cycle aims to support Charlevoix County residents' access to food, shelter, safety, healthcare, mental health services, utility assistance, transportation, and more.
 Eligible nonprofit organizations can apply any time of year.
 Review these grant guidelines for full details.
-January 5 Ongoing Accepting Applications
+January 5 by December 15

 Ashley Cousens